rabu6809/ZipBomb/README.md

 # ZipBomb

+*"OH CRAP WHAT THE HELL IS GOING ON NOW"* - antivirus software that is also probably a virus itself, somewhere, sometime

 This is for the people who watch Silicon Valley.
 In Season 3 Episode 7, Gilfoyle sends a sort of recursive program to Gavin Belson’s laptop and cellphone which forces him to shut down the power at Hooli.
 Watch [here](https://www.youtube.com/watch?v=UdAqU4GRR9Y).
 Such a program is called a *zip bomb*.

 ![ZipBomb](https://raw.githubusercontent.com/abdulfatir/ZipBomb/master/images/zipbomb.png)